neondatabase/website/content/docs/connect/connection-errors.md

   - /docs/connect/connectivity-issues
 ---

 This topic describes how to resolve connection errors you may encounter when using Neon.
-The errors covered in this topic include:
+The errors covered include:

 - [The endpoint ID is not specified](#the-endpoint-id-is-not-specified)
 - [Password authentication failed for user](#password-authentication-failed-for-user)